-The following are the Caribbean Media Awards winners:
+Following are the Caribbean Media Awards finalists for each category:

 Been There, Wrote That: Best Feature in a Consumer Magazine